lsprangers/lsprangers.github.io/docs/transformer_and_llm/GPT.md

 ![Transformer Decoder Only Block](./images/decoder_only_block.png)

 #### Logits Output
-After an embedding has gone through Masked Self Attention, and the Decoder(s) have output an attended to representation of the next word to generate, we must compare that to the known vocabulary we have
+After an embedding has gone through Masked Self Attention, and the Decoder(s) have output an attended to representation of the next word to generate, you must compare that to the known vocabulary you have

-In this step we multiple our embedded output vector by our vocabulary, and then get a numeric probability for each potential output word
+In this step you multiple our embedded output vector by our vocabulary, and then get a numeric probability for each potential output word

 ![Output Choice](./images/decoder_output_choice.png)

 ##### Output Parameters
 - ***Top-K***: Choosing a set of words to sample from for our final output
-    - If `k=1` then we just choose the output word with the highest probability
+    - If `k=1` then you just choose the output word with the highest probability
-    - Typically `k` is set to something larger, such as `k=40`, and then we use the probability of thta word as the sampling distribution
+    - Typically `k` is set to something larger, such as `k=40`, and then you use the probability of thta word as the sampling distribution
         - i.e. if there's 1 word with 60% chance and 39 other words with 1% chance, we'll still most likely choose the 60% word, but there's always potential randomness with the other 39!

 #### Completed!